sailorbob134280/PygameDemo/README.md

 # Wow, this is awesome!
 Who do I thank for this??
 Tyler Wise - For having a cute doggo

-Jackson Smith - For... something I'm sure
+Jackson Smith - For the world's most awesome soundtrack

 Brian Schmidt - For being better at pixel art than the idiots listed above and making the assets for this lesson